nahmii/snapshot-NII-balances/README.md

 This repository contains snapshots taken at various block as part of the process for re-issuing our token.
 It includes token allocations/ balance information for addresses across different layers and platforms.

-we took snapshot at the following blocks
+We took snapshot at the following blocks

 ```
 Ethereum: 20780057